openstack/tempest/tempest/scenario/README.rst

 Scope of these tests
 --------------------
-Scenario tests should always test at least 2 services in interaction.
-They should use the official python client libraries for OpenStack, as they provide a more realistic approach in how people will interact with the services.
+Scenario tests should use the official python client libraries for OpenStack, as they provide a more realistic approach in how people will interact with the services.

-TODO: once we have service tags, tests should be tagged with which services they exercise.
+Tests should be tagged with which services they exercise, as determined by which client libraries are used directly by the test.

 Example of a good test